 The return of this letter with ALL three signatures marks the official start of your classroom accommodations for that semester.
 Since you may decide to use accommodations in some courses and not others, it will not be assumed that you have shared the Accessibility Letter.
 If you choose not to share the letter with an instructor, he/she cannot be held responsible for providing classroom accommodations.
 Accommodations and other DSS services cannot be applied retroactively, so it is critical that you get this letter discussed and signed as early in the semester as possible.
 Your instructor may choose to contact DSS if he/she has questions or require more information before signing your Accessibility Letter.

 Important Points to Remember

-- The accommodations that you request must be supported by your disability documentation and deemed reasonable by the University.
+- Accommodations are given based on support by approved, current documentation and deemed reasonable by the University.